Ultimate WordPress Time to First Byte (TTFB) Guide

 Imagine DNS resolution as the process of finding a precise address on a map before starting your journey.
 It’s the first step in a website request, translating a domain name into the IP address of the server hosting the site.
 The time this process takes directly impacts the Time to First Byte (TTFB)—the duration between initiating a request and receiving the first byte of data from the server.

 If DNS resolution is slow, it delays the entire chain of events that follow, including establishing connections and retrieving the requested content.
-Optimizing DNS configurations and choosing fast, reliable DNS providers can significantly lower DNS resolution time, directly improving TTFB and providing a snappier experience for your users.
+Optimizing DNS configurations and choosing fast, reliable DNS providers can significantly lower DNS resolution time, directly improving time to first byte (TTFB) and providing a snappier experience for your users.

 Network Bandwidth and Throughput